 Who is Eligible?

-A $25 Amazon gift code will be provided for each family member who provides a blood sample and has a completed:
+A $25 Amazon gift code will be provided for each individual who provides a DNA sample and has a completed:

 - National Database for Autism Research (NDAR) Consent – both adults and children

 - Social Communication Questionnaire (SCQ) – children only

 - Families who provided DNA samples for their children in an earlier phase of IAN Genetics can now do so for parents, too!

 - Families who participated in the Simons Simplex Collection (SSC) project should not participate in this project as their DNA samples are already available to autism researchers.